neobytec/TimepickerInputMask/README.md

 ## Demos

-You can find the following demos in jsfiddle.
+You can find the following demos in samples.html.

 * Input mask mode.
 * Spinner mode.
 * Loading a default value from the input.
 * Change the spinners colors.
-* Using a diferent separator.
+* Using a distinct separator.

 ## Options